r0ttenbeef/r0ttenbeef.github.io/_posts/16/2025-09-17-Create-CloudInit-Ubuntu-Image-on-Proxmox.md

 * **Options → Boot Order:** Set **scsi0** as first boot device and disable **net0**.
 * Right-click on VM → **Convert to Template** → Confirm.

-> 💡 **Screenshot Example:** *Proxmox options tab with scsi0 set as boot order and VM context menu showing “Convert to Template”.*

 ---

 You can now use this template with your configuration from cloud-init without need to re-install ubuntu server each time.